Cultural Fit Assessment – An Often Missing Ingredient

 Cognitive and personality assessments are well-known to HR recruiters.
 When combined with targeted interviewing, they are important predictors of a new hire’s success on the job.
-But if you’re not looking at culture fit, too, you’re ignoring a significant indicator of employee outcomes.
+But if you’re not assessing for culture fit, too, you’re ignoring a significant indicator of employee outcomes.

 The Cost of a Bad Hire

 A commonly quoted figure from the US Department of Labor indicates that a bad hire costs an organization an average of 30% of the individual’s first year salary.
 The Society for Human Resource Management (SHRM), puts that number as high as 60%.
 Tony Hsieh, CEO of Zappos, once famously said that bad hires had cost his organization over $100 million.

 Now, senior leadership at Zappos works to continuously define their company culture; and the organization gives cultural fit 50% of the weight in all hiring decisions.
 Hsieh’s net worth of over $840 billion illustrates that employees and customers alike are devoted to — and invested in — assessing for culture fit.

 The Value in Defining Your Culture

 So how do you define your organization’s culture?
 Whether you’re conscious of it or not, you already have one.
 Some organizations, like Zappos, actively and regularly discuss their culture and values.
 Others inadvertently define their culture by what is left unsaid.